 Primary habitats and geographic distribution of hornbill species

-Asian hornbills, like the Great Hornbill and Rhinoceros Hornbill, are found in countries such as India, Myanmar, and the Philippines.
+Asian hornbills, such as the Great Hornbill and Rhinoceros Hornbill, are found in countries including India and Myanmar, as well as parts of Southeast Asia.
 African hornbills inhabit savannas and forests in central and southern Africa.
-Their habitats require large forests with fruiting trees and tall trees for nesting.
+Most hornbill species depend on tall, mature trees for nesting, although their reliance on large fruiting forests varies among species.

 How habitat integrity affects hornbill populations and forest health